-Martinez faces up to 50 years if convicted of home invasion, a Class X felony carrying six to 30 years in prison coupled with a firearm enhancement.
+Martinez faces up to 50 years if convicted of home invasion, a Class X felony carrying six to 30 years in prison, coupled with a firearm enhancement.
 Jury selection begins Monday.

-Ordinarily, anything said outside a police interview could be hearsay and not be admitted at trial.
-But there are exceptions to that rule and La Salle County prosecutors seized upon one such exemption: When co-conspirators agree to lie to authorities, any statements made among them can be admitted into a court of law.
+Ordinarily, anything said outside a police interview could be hearsay and not admitted at trial.
+But there are exceptions to that rule, and La Salle County prosecutors seized upon one such exemption: When co-conspirators agree to lie to authorities, any statements made among them can be admitted into a court of law.

 “There are four distinct sets of conversations that we think are admissible as co-conspirator statements,” said Jeremiah Adams, assistant La Salle County state’s attorney.